coder/coder/docs/api/authentication.md

 coder tokens create
 ```

-You can use tokens with the Coder's REST API using the `Coder-Session-Token` HTTP header.
+You can use the created tokens with Coder's REST API by setting the `Coder-Session-Token` HTTP header.

 ```console
 curl 'http://coder-server:8080/api/v2/workspaces' \